brianm/a/README.md

 GOPATH or workspace, or having to deal with checking things out to the right place in your workspace.
 Automation, such as make, is supposed to solve this for us, so let us let it do that.

-# I just want to build this project!

-If you just want to build this project, not develop it, just run make:

-    $ make

-Enabling this is about half the point of the project.

 ## Some Useful Targets